korovod/kenotron/docs/multi-node-training.md

    - Increase `--time_limit` parameter
    - Set appropriate checkpointing intervals with `--save_interval`

-For more detailed information, refer to the [Nanotron documentation](https://github.com/huggingface/nanotron) and your cluster's specific Slurm documentation.
+For more detailed information, refer to the [Kénotron documentation](https://github.com/huggingface/nanotron) and your cluster's specific Slurm documentation.